4383/4383.github.io/_posts/2019-2-5-prepare-environment-to-use-red-hat-infrared.markdown

 provide an “easier” method for installing OpenStack from CLI but has since grown and can be used for any Ansible based projects.

-In this post I want to explain how to setup your environment to use Red Hat Infrared to deploy Openstack on it.
+In this post we will explain how to setup an environment to use Red Hat Infrared to deploy Openstack on it.

 ## Prerequisites